18F/C2/doc/setup.md

     git clone https://github.com/18F/C2.git
     cd C2

     # Will print "DONE" if successful.
-NOTE: This will delete any existing records in your C2 database.
+NOTE: This will delete any existing records in your C2 database and add a few seed records.
     ./script/bootstrap
     ```